 Despite this process of mass extinction on a global scale, numerous species were able to adapt to the new ways of life and, little by little, diversify over time.
 Throughout this period, plants formed vast forests, and it was the dinosaurs that began to dominate the planet.
 They were animals that dominated virtually all existing habitats on land, air, and sea.

-We are going to give a brief review of the development of the flora in this period.
-At the beginning of the Triassic, many plants became extinct since environmental conditions were not the most suitable for them to develop and diversify properly.
-This is why the plants that were able to survive this period of extinction were able to diversify fairly easily, given that the level of competition was much lower.
-The plants that were able to survive and diversify in large numbers were mainly those belonging to the gymnosperm group.
+Let's take a brief look at the development of flora during this period.
+At the beginning of the Triassic, many plants became extinct because environmental conditions were not conducive to their proper development and diversification.
+Therefore, the plants that survived this period of extinction were able to diversify quite easily, given the much lower level of competition.
+The plants that survived and diversified in large numbers were primarily those belonging to the gymnosperm group.

 These plants are known as naked-seeded plants.
 Conifers and cycads stand out within this group of plants.
 Representatives of the ginkgo and fern genera were also quite important.
 Conifers represented the group of plants with thick, woody, and fairly resistant stems.
 Their leaves were typically evergreen and monoecious.
 This meant that both their male and female reproductive organs existed in the same individual.